andrewcowley/WaterNSW-data-API-documentation/getting-started.md

  https://realtimedata.waternsw.com.au/cgi/webservice.pl?{"function":"get_site_list","version":2,"params":{"site_list":"MATCH(210*)"}}
  ```

-### Optional parameters
+### Optional URL query parameters

   1. **ver**
     - `2`: Modifies keys in the returned response are modified to remove prefixes that were present in version. **Recommended**
   2. **mime**
-    - `csv`: Response has content type header set to CSV
+    - `csv`: The response has its HTTP `content-type` header set to `text/csv`
   3. **format**
-    - `csv`: Response returned in CSV format
+    - `csv`: The response is returned in CSV format
-    - `csvc`: Response returned in CSV format.
-Rows have trailing commas.
+    - `csvc`: The response returned in CSV format with rows have trailing commas.

-### Request methods
+### Request HTTP methods

 Requests to the NSW Water API can be made using either HTTP `GET` or `POST` methods.

-For `GET` requests URL parameters are added to the URL to form specific requests.
-There is one required parameter and various option parameters.
+For `GET` requests URL parameters are added to the URL to form requests.
 For `POST` requests the parameters are added to the request body.

 #### Browser XMLHttpRequests

 Making XMLHttpRequests from the browser is not currently possible.
-The NSW Water API does not provide suitable headers to allow cross origin requests.
+The NSW Water API does not support cross origin requests.

 ## Responses

 ### Successful responses

 Successful responses return JSON by default.
-The returned JSON object contains some metadata about the response as well as the returned data.
+The returned JSON object contains metadata about the response and the returned data.
 A successful response takes the following form:

 ```JSON
 {